Finding the best travel clothes for women could be tricky… but good preparation means more comfort for the trip you are going to take.

 TELL ME: DID I MISS SOMETHING OUT?

 What do you usually pack for your winter holiday?
-Am I missing thinghing in my selection?
+Am I missing thinking in my selection?
 I am looking forward for your comments.